Frequently Asked Questions

 How can I find out if I have three or four years of housing?
 The information is available on the Agora Portal.
 Log on to the portal, click on "My Reslife," then "Web Forms," and finally "Assignment History."

 I want to appeal for an additional semester or year of on-campus housing.
-Please visit Placement Issues for information on the housing appeal process.
+Please visit Housing Appeals for information on the housing appeal process.

 How do I find off-campus housing?
 Visit our Off-Campus Housing web site for a complete guide to securing off-campus housing.